Loader gif

 When the government issues student loans, interest rates are “one-size-fits-all.”
 Everyone taking out the same type of loan — undergraduates, graduate students, or parents — gets the same interest rate.

 Rates offered by private lenders depend on the borrower’s creditworthiness and the interest rate environment.
-So if interest rates have been falling since you first took out your loans — or you’ve boosted your earnings and credit score — you could be eligible to lower the rates on your student loans.
+So if interest rates have been falling since you first took out your loans — or you’ve boosted your and credit score — you could be eligible to lower the rates on your student loans.

 How much can you save?